Oluwasetemi/css-note/slides.md

 # Definition of selectors

 <div></div>

 Looking at the image in the previous slide we'll notice that CSS selector is the first part of a CSS rule.
 In order to choose or select HTML elements that's going to carry the CSS property values inside the rule we have to use CSS Selector.
 In summary, for us to add a style for a particular HTML element we need a selector.

 <h4 class="mt-3 font-bold underline">Types of selectors</h4>

 - Universal selector: This is also know as a wildcard, selects every single element in the document.
-It is represented by the asterisk character <kbd>\*</kbd>
+It is represented by the asterisk character `*`

-<ins>Code Example</ins>:

 ```css
 * {